scala-phase/scalathon/2012/faq.md

 accustomed to running technology events, so network connectivity should be excellent.
-The location is only a few blocks from *last* year's Scalathon, so it's convenient to out of town travelers and city residents; plus, the location is convenient to all the terrific amenities (restaurants, parking, nightlife) in Philadelphia's University City.
+The location is only a few blocks from *last* year's Scalathon, so it's convenient to out of town travelers and city residents; plus, the location provides easy access to all the terrific amenities (restaurants, parking, nightlife) in Philadelphia's University City and Center City sections.

 [Valley Forge Casino Resort]: https://www.vfcasino.com/
 [University City Science Center]: http://www.sciencecenter.org/